PhoenixCreation/Discord_TicTacToe/README.md

 ## Found a problem?

+- If the bot from the live link is not working in last week of the month then please wait till next month's 1st.
+This problem is related to hosting service.

-- Found a problem?
+- Found any other problem?
 Don't hasitate to create issue...

 ## Contributions

 - Always welcomed.

+## Contributors

+- PhoenixCreation (Het Patel)

 ## If you liked then give this repo a 🌟